AI For CPA Firms

 required for most paid federal return preparers 34

-CPA and tax-firm call plans should route credential, representation, and preparer-fit questions carefully instead of giving generic answers.
+CPA and tax-firm call paths should route credential, representation, and preparer-fit questions carefully instead of giving generic answers.

 form + schedule